 TP Transcription Limited (the “Company”) takes its responsibilities with regard to the management of the requirements of the Data Protection Act 2018 and the General Data Protection Regulation (GDPR) very seriously.
 This document provides the policy framework through which effective management of Data Protection matters can be achieved.

 - Scope of the Policy

-The purpose of this policy is to ensure that the Company and the Company’s staff and sub-contractors comply with the provisions of the Data Protection Act 1998 when processing personal data.
+The purpose of this policy is to ensure that the Company and the Company’s staff and sub-contractors comply with the provisions of the Data Protection Act 2018 (and 1998 of course) when processing personal data.
 Any serious infringement of the Act will be treated seriously by the Company and may be considered a breach of contract or under disciplinary procedures.
 The Company expects all of its staff and contractors to follow the ethical behaviours set out in the Nolan Principles, even though we are not a public institution.
 Those are: selflessness, integrity, objectivity, accountability, openness, honesty and leadership.
 These Principles are incorporated into this policy.

 This policy applies regardless of where the data is held, ie if it is held on personally-owned equipment or outside Company property.

 The Company is required to adhere to the eight principles of data protection as laid down by the Act.
 In accordance with those principles personal data shall be:

 - Processed fairly and lawfully

 - Adequate, relevant and not excessive